ckeditor/ckeditor4-docs/guides/dev/deep_dive/advanced_content_filter/allowed_content_rules/README.md

 	allowedContent: 'p{text-align}(tip)'

-### Special features
+### Special Features

-The object format has few more features than the string format.
-First of all, it does not have to be parsed, so some special characters which string format will not accept, can be used as elements or properties names in the object format.
-Elements and properties names can also be specified in more variants &ndash; as objects (fastest) or arrays (less recommended &ndash; may be slower).
+The object format has a few more features than the string format.
+First of all, it does not have to be parsed, so some special characters which the string format will not accept, can be used as element or property names in the object format.

+Element and property names can also be specified in more variants &mdash; as objects (fastest) or arrays (less recommended &mdash; may be slower).
 For example:

 	allowedContent: {
 		img: {